manumafe98/MyObsidianNotes/Python/Docstrings.md

-[[Python]] docstrings are multi-line strings that are used to document Python [[Functions]], methods, classes, and modules.
+[[Python]] docstrings are multi-line strings that are used to document Python [[Python/Functions]], methods, classes, and modules.
 They are enclosed in triple quotes and placed immediately after the function, method, class, or module definition.

 ```python
 def fibonacci(n):